-I left work early one evening and the city began to fall into the sea.
-The sea rose up and swallowed whole buildings.
-They began to sell beach glass
+I left work early and the city began to fall into the sea.
+The sea came up and swallowed whole buildings.

-They say there are cells in the mind that are aligned in a grid, that when we wish to understand how far something is from us we measure it by comparing
+There are cells in the mind built in a grid, to understand how far something is from us we measure using the real distance between cells in the mind.

-The cells cannnot measure emotional distance. and the grid cannot signal a specific place, for this they say we use patterned cells.
-A place we know is named
+The cells cannnot measure emotional distance. and the grid cannot signal a specific place, places are named through

-by the cells in the mind through unique timings and patterns.
-I have many special places, when I run I wish that I could show someone not only the special place but the
+patterns of cells.
+I have many special places, I wish that I could show someone not only the place but the

 feeling that it gives me.
-I have always been the most excited by setting.
-Some say that when we are born we first develop grid and place cells,
+Some say that when we are born we first build grid and place cells,

 we first make somewhere to put everything else.

-When I came to this new city I had to grow new place cells and create new patterns within my inner grids, this was not easy.
+When I came to this new city I had to grow new place cells and make new patterns within the inner grids, this was not easy.
 My places often don't connect, appearing

 out of the fog more like colorful islands.
-My most special place then was an abandoned building near the highway, I ran out to it almost every day.
+My most special place then was an old building near the highway, I went out to it almost every day.
 Now that I've

 moved I have no